Principal and Interest (P&I)

 Key Differences

-Distinguishing the two parts of the payment:
+Distinguishing the two parts of the payment is essential for tax planning and wealth building:

 FeaturePrincipalInterestImplication